-Fiscal Year Ended (In thousands) Nover November 30, 2022 November 30, 2021 Change Cost of software licenses \$ 10,243 \$ 5,271 \$ 4,972 94 % As a percentage of software license revenue 5 % ó 3 % As a percentage of total revenue 2 % ó 1 %
+Fiscal Year Ended (In thousands) Nover mber 30, 2023 1 November 30, 2022 Change Cost of software licenses \$ 11,153 \$ 10,243 \$ 910 9 % As a percentage of software license revenue 5 % ó 5 % As a percentage of total revenue 2 % ó 2 %

 Cost of software licenses consists primarily of costs of inventories, royalties, electronic software distribution, duplication, and packaging.
 Cost of software licenses as a percentage of software license revenue varies from period to period depending upon the relative product mix.
-The year over year increase is due to our acquisition of Kemp in the fourth quarter of fiscal year 2021.